Contact Us |

 Return to top

 Any recipient of an unrelated or related donor or autologous transplant in a CIBMTR-affiliated center may participate in the Research Database.
 All National Marrow Donor Program (NMDP)/Be The Match® donors who have been requested to donate marrow or peripheral blood stem cells for a recipient may also participate.
 Complete eligibility requirements are outlined in the study protocol.

 If the recipient of an allogeneic (related or unrelated) HCT does not consent to the use of his/her data for research, the transplant center will still be required to submit TED–level data on the recipient.
 In this case, the recipient’s data will only be used for federally required analyses, such as the center-specific analysis mandated by CIBMTR’s contract to operate the Stem Cell Therapeutic Outcomes Database (SCTOD).
 The recipient’s data will never be included in research studies.

 TED-level data is used in research.
 Therefore, if a transplant center only submits TED-level data to CIBMTR, the center must still approach all allogeneic HCT recipients for consent to the Research Database.
 If a recipient consents to the Research Database, his/her TED-level data will be used in research.

 For autologous recipients who do not consent to participate in research, CIBMTR requests that the transplant center submit TED-level data on the recipient.
 No additional TED-level forms are required other than the Pre-TED.
 This information will help ensure that the epidemiological integrity of the database is maintained, and does not require provision of any significant health information that could identify the recipient, nor will the recipient's data ever be included in research studies.

 To be compliant with United States Federal Regulations for human research subject protection, all transplant centers must obtain IRB-approved informed consent from recipients to allow data submitted to the Research Database to be used for research studies, regardless of the level of data the center submits to CIBMTR.
-All U.S. transplant centers must have local IRB approval for the Research Database Research protocol.
+All U.S. transplant centers must have IRB approval for their center for the Research Database Research protocol.